rayfin-ucsd/CSE151AGroupProject/README.md

 The frequency tables reveal that most of the revenue comes from certain categories (IRS Tax and Non-Tax) which confirms our hypothesis that certain avenues are more profitable than others.

-The heatmap in Figure n finds that the Net Collections Amount is strongly correlated to the different category IDs, which means certain transaction categories bring in more revenue than others.
+The heatmap in Figure 1 finds that the Net Collections Amount is strongly correlated to the different category IDs, which means certain transaction categories bring in more revenue than others.

 The scatterplot of Net Collections Amount from 2004 - 2024 reveals that the majority of collections made were small, with a sparse number of outlying large collections.
 There is a noticeable trend that these outliers increase in count and magnitude each passing year.